MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The `StretchBlt` function creates a mirror image of a bitmap if the signs of the *`nSrcWidth`* and *`nWidth`* or *`nSrcHeight`* and *`nHeight`* parameters differ.
 If *`nSrcWidth`* and *`nWidth`* have different signs, the function creates a mirror image of the bitmap along the x-axis.
 If *`nSrcHeight`* and *`nHeight`* have different signs, the function creates a mirror image of the bitmap along the y-axis.

 The `StretchBlt` function stretches or compresses the source bitmap in memory and then copies the result to the destination.
 If a pattern is to be merged with the result, it isn't merged until the stretched source bitmap is copied to the destination.
-If a brush is used, it is the selected brush in the destination device context.
+If a brush is used, it's the selected brush in the destination device context.
 The destination coordinates are transformed according to the destination device context; the source coordinates are transformed according to the source device context.

-If the destination, source, and pattern bitmaps do not have the same color format, `StretchBlt` converts the source and pattern bitmaps to match the destination bitmaps.
+If the destination, source, and pattern bitmaps don't have the same color format, `StretchBlt` converts the source and pattern bitmaps to match the destination bitmaps.
 The foreground and background colors of the destination device context are used in the conversion.

 If `StretchBlt` must convert a monochrome bitmap to color, it sets white bits (1) to the background color and black bits (0) to the foreground color.
 To convert color to monochrome, it sets pixels that match the background color to white (1) and sets all other pixels to black (0).
 The foreground and background colors of the device context with color are used.